 The last person to operate the mill was Clifford Summers who had been working for Ted Carter as an agricultural labourer until about 1933.
 He contracted dermatitis and was no longer able to milk cows, so had to find other work.
 It was then that he was employed by Mr Carter to work the mill and when he left, the mill ceased operation.
 Clifford Summers died in 1977, aged 78.

 The Carter family had lived at Field Farm, with Benjamin Carter recorded there in the 1891, 1901 and 1911 censuses.
 He and his wife Emily both died in late 1926; he was 84 and she was 74.
-Their son, Edward Albert (Ted), ran Wickham Farm (also known as Pitchers Hill Farm) in Manor Road at some time and his sister, Ellen Margaret (Ella) sold the mill to Austin Llewellyn Daffurn in May 1952.
+Their son, Edward Albert (Ted), ran Wickham Farm (also known as Pitchers Hill Farm) in Manor Road at some time and his cousin, Ella Margaret Carter sold the mill to Austin Llewellyn Daffurn in May 1952.

 John Poulter bought the mill in 1964 from Austin Daffurn, who moved to Devon and died in the Plymouth area in 1989.
 Following repairs to the weir, leat and other parts of the water system, John Poulter was able to get the wheel turning again but it remains disconnected from the rest of the machinery.